 Vitamin E (22-30mg as d-alpha tocopherol and mixed tocopherols)

-One study concluded that concluded that “consumption of high doses of Vitamin E (over 400IU) during the first trimester of pregnancy does not appear to be associated with an increased risk for major malformations, but may be associated with a decrease in birth weight.”
+One study concluded that “consumption of high doses of Vitamin E (over 400IU) during the first trimester of pregnancy does not appear to be associated with an increased risk for major malformations, but may be associated with a decrease in birth weight.”
 What is interesting about this is that research has associated low birth weights with an increased risk of heart disease later in life, something vitamin E is associated with preventing in the right dosage.

 Another study found that supplemental vitamin E (400IU) from the second trimester of pregnancy did not appear to affect the risk of pregnancy outcomes and occurrence of preeclampsia.

 While vitamin E shares an antioxidant commonality with vitamin C, it does not appear to warrant the same use of higher doses.
 Low dietary intake of vitamin C was associated with a trend towards an increased incidence of either severe pre-eclampsia or eclampsia.
 A small increase in the incidence of severe disease was also seen in the group of women with a high intake of vitamin E from supplements and dietary sources.